If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 - A way to make hot water.
 A variable temperature kettle is the most ideal, but they’re generally not cheap so with a little patience any garden variety electric kettle will suffice.

-- A glazed tea pot of any almost any kind.
-Try to keep it on the smaller end of the spectrum (~4 ounces would be best) since you won’t be using huge quantities of water.
+- A tea pot of any almost any kind.
+Try to keep it on the smaller end of the spectrum (~2-4 ounces, or 60-120mL would be best) because brewing tea for one with an 8 ounce tea pot is a lot to drink by yourself!

 - Some kind of straining device (some kettles have this built in) to keep leaves from pouring out of the brewing vessel into your cup.